AhmadDarKhalil/VISOR/README.md

 http://dx.doi.org/10.5523/bris.2g1n6qdydwa9u22shpxqzp0t8m

-However, we also release sparse annotation frames for all splits of VISOR (train/val/test) with the following structure: sparse
+However, we also release sparse annotation frames for all splits of VISOR (train/val/test) with the following structure: sparse <br>
--- train
+-- train<br>
----- P01
+---- P01<br>
--------P01_01.zip
+-------P01_01.zip<br>
--- val
+-- val<br>
--- test
+-- test<br>

 We provide a mapping from these frames to the originally released rgb_frames in EPIC-KITCHENS.
 This avoids any differences in the frame extraction if any.

 ## Ground Truth - Sparse Annotations

 As explained in Sec 2.1, we provide manually annotated sparse segmentations, at the rate of (roughly) 2 frames per action clip.
-We use JSON formatting annotations, one per video, with the following fields
+We use JSON formatting annotations, one per video, with the following fields<br>
-*image*
+*image*<br>
 -- image_path: the folder and file name in the VISOR file structure.
-Note that this might not exactly match the EPIC-KITCHENS frame numbers (see Sec frame extraction for correspondences)
+Note that this might not exactly match the EPIC-KITCHENS frame numbers (see Sec frame extraction for correspondences)<br>
--- name: image filename
+-- name: image filename<br>
 -- subsequence: Refer to Sec 2.1 where we define subsequences within videos with consistent set of entities.
-This field refers to the sequence number and is used for the VOS benchmark
+This field refers to the sequence number and is used for the VOS benchmark<br>
--- video: video filename - matches EPIC-KITCHENS-100 video file name *annotations* [one per mask]
+-- video: video filename - matches EPIC-KITCHENS-100 video file name<br>
+*annotations* [one per mask]<br>
--- id: Unique mask ID
+-- id: Unique mask ID<br>
--- name: open vocabulary entity name
+-- name: open vocabulary entity name<br>
--- class_id: key for EPIC-KITCHENS class number reflecting closed vocabulary entity name (see Sec classes for correspondences)
+-- class_id: key for EPIC-KITCHENS class number reflecting closed vocabulary entity name (see Sec classes for correspondences)<br>
 -- exhaustive: flag (y/n) to indicate whether all instances of the entity have been segmented.
 When 'n' is selected, background non-active instances of the same entity are present.
-We use 'inconclusive' when a consensus amongst annotators could not be found
+We use 'inconclusive' when a consensus amongst annotators could not be found<br>
--- in_contact_object: [only for hand and on-hand gloves] this field offers one of several options: the ID of the object that the hand is in contact with in this frame, or hand-not-in-contact when the hand is not touching any mask, none-of-the-above when the hand is touching an object that is not segmented, or inconclusive when a consensus amongst annotators could not be found.
+-- in_contact_object: [only for hand and on-hand gloves] this field offers one of several options: the ID of the object that the hand is in contact with in this frame, or hand-not-in-contact when the hand is not touching any mask, none-of-the-above when the hand is touching an object that is not segmented, or inconclusive when a consensus amongst annotators could not be found.<br>
--- on_which_hand: [only for gloves] indicating whether the glove is worn on a hand and which hand side is it.
+-- on_which_hand: [only for gloves] indicating whether the glove is worn on a hand and which hand side is it. <br>
--- segments: polygon-based representation of each mask
+-- segments: polygon-based representation of each mask<br>

 ## Interpolations - Dense Annotations

 As explained in Sec 2.4, two consecutive ground truth segmentations are used to interpolate intermediate masks.
 The interpolations are filtered and only high J&F scored interpolations are provided.

-In addition to the flags above, additional flags are available in interpolations:
+In addition to the flags above, additional flags are available in interpolations:<br>

 -- type: 1: start/end ground-truth frames, that have been filtered to only include entities that are present at both the start and end frames.
 These are replicated here.
-0: interpolated frames
+0: interpolated frames<br>
 -- interpolation: unique incremental ID for each interpolation in the dataset

 ## Frame Extraction (frame_mapping.json)